osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

 the Relay's ingress endpoint, you cannot redefine them.

-After the OMF application has been developed and deployed, the only modified data that is expected to be ingested is your timeseries data; that is, values that are sent to the container(s) in OMF data messages.
+After the OMF application has been developed and deployed, the only modified data that is expected to be ingested is your time-series data; that is, values that are sent to the container(s) in OMF data messages.

-Only when an error occurs, such as when the Relay loses its cache, type, asset and container, or their linkage information, should this metadata be resent to the Relay.
+Only when an error occurs, such as when the Relay loses its cache, type, asset and container, or their linkage information, should this metadata be re-sent to the Relay.
 To recover from errors, either handle appropriate error codes returned with HTTP 400 responses, or send metadata information every time your application restarts, making sure that no changes were made to the definitions and instantiations.